patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 - **Can all users interact with elements?**.
 It should be easy for users to use an element once it's in focus.
 They should be able to interact with elements and initiate actions via keyboard (like pressing **Enter** to initiate a button action) and screen readers.

 - **Can all users understand elements?**: It should be clear what actions elements can perform.
-  - For example, buttons should have visible text that would be clear out of context of the page.
+For example, buttons should have visible text that would be clear out of context of the page.
 If not, it should have an aria-label or accessible name.

 ## Development techniques

-There are items outside the scope of PatternFly that you should prioritize to ensure accessibility:
+These are some of the items outside the scope of PatternFly that you should prioritize to ensure accessibility:

 <br />